JeanPerriault/nut-1/README.md

 This table is also available on official NUT website: [Stable Hardware Compatibility List](http://www.networkupstools.org/stable-hcl.html)

-If your driver has vanished, see the link: [FAQ](http://www.networkupstools.org/docs/FAQ.html) and <<Upgrading_notes,Upgrading notes>>.
+If your driver has vanished, see the link: [FAQ](http://www.networkupstools.org/docs/FAQ.html) and [Upgrading Notes](http://www.networkupstools.org/docs/user-manual.chunked/api.html).

 ### Generic Device Drivers

 NUT provides several generic drivers that support a variety of very similar models.

-- The `genericups` driver supports many serial models that use the same basic principle to communicate with the computer.
+* The `genericups` driver supports many serial models that use the same basic principle to communicate with the computer.
 This is known as "contact closure", and basically involves raising or lowering signals to indicate power status.
 +
 This type of UPS tends to be cheaper, and only provides the very simplest data about power and battery status.

 Advanced features like battery charge readings and such require a "smart" UPS and a driver which supports it.
 +
 See the linkman:genericups[8] man page for more information.

-- The `usbhid-ups` driver attempts to communicate with USB HID Power Device Class (PDC) UPSes.
+* The `usbhid-ups` driver attempts to communicate with USB HID Power Device Class (PDC) UPSes.
 These units generally implement the same basic protocol, with minor variations in the exact set of supported attributes.
 This driver also applies several correction factors when the UPS firmware reports values with incorrect scale factors.
 +
 See the linkman:usbhid-ups[8] man page for more information.

-- The `blazer_ser` and `blazer_usb` drivers supports the Megatec / Q1 protocol that is used in many brands (Blazer, Energy Sistem, Fenton Technologies, Mustek and many others).
+* The `blazer_ser` and `blazer_usb` drivers supports the Megatec / Q1 protocol that is used in many brands (Blazer, Energy Sistem, Fenton Technologies, Mustek and many others).
 +
 See the linkman:blazer[8] man page for more information.

-- The `snmp-ups` driver handles various SNMP enabled devices, from many different manufacturers.
+* The `snmp-ups` driver handles various SNMP enabled devices, from many different manufacturers.
 In SNMP terms, `snmp-ups` is a manager, that monitors SNMP agents.
 +
 See the linkman:snmp-ups[8] man page for more information.

-- The `powerman-pdu` is a bridge to the PowerMan daemon, thus handling all PowerMan supported devices.
+* The `powerman-pdu` is a bridge to the PowerMan daemon, thus handling all PowerMan supported devices.
 The PowerMan project supports several serial and networked PDU, along with Blade and IPMI enabled servers.
 +
 See the linkman:powerman-pdu[8] man page for more information.

-- The `apcupsd-ups` driver is a bridge to the Apcupsd daemon, thus handling all Apcupsd supported devices.
+* The `apcupsd-ups` driver is a bridge to the Apcupsd daemon, thus handling all Apcupsd supported devices.
 The Apcupsd project supports many serial, USB and networked APC UPS.
 +
 See the linkman:apcupsd-ups[8] man page for more information.

 ### UPS Shutdowns

-upsdrvctl can also shut down (power down) all of your UPS hardware.
+`upsdrvctl` can also shut down (power down) all of your UPS hardware.

-WARNING: if you play around with this command, expect your filesystems to die.
+> WARNING: if you play around with this command, expect your filesystems to die.

 Don't power off your computers unless they're ready for it: